On this page you can find out about scams:

 - Has the caller aroused any suspicions about themselves, their methods or their motives?

-- Say you have to discuss it with someone else (e.g. your partner or son/daughter).
+- Say you have to discuss it with someone else (for example your partner or son and/or daughter).

 Doorstep collections of second hand clothing is an increasingly popular activity but if you want to make sure that your donations go to an organisation or charity that you want to support then take a little time and be careful about who you donate to.